techsenger/patternfx/README.md

 ### What is MVVM? <a name="what-is-mvvm"></a>

-MVVM (Model-View-ViewModel) is an architectural pattern that divides an application's logic into three main parts:
+MVVM (`Model`-`View`-`ViewModel`) is an architectural pattern that divides an application's logic into three main parts:
-Model, View, and ViewModel.
+`Model`, `View`, and `ViewModel`.

-Model — encapsulates the data and business logic of the application.
-Models represent an abstraction that stores and processes the application’s data, including all business logic rules and data validation logic.
-Models do not interact with the UI and do not know about View or ViewModel.
-Instead, they provide data and perform actions related to the business logic.
-Model can include:
+`Model` — encapsulates the data and business logic of the application. `Model`s represent an abstraction that stores and processes the application’s data, including all business logic rules and data validation logic. `Model`s do not interact with the UI and do not know about `View` or `ViewModel`.
+Instead, they provide data and perform actions related to the business logic. `Model` can include:

 * Data (for example, entities from a database or objects obtained from external sources).
 * Business logic (such as data processing rules, calculations, data manipulation).
 * Validation logic (for example, checks that are performed before saving data).

-View — represents the user interface that displays the data.
-The View's task is to contain UI elements and bind their state to the ViewModel.
-View is responsible for displaying data and interacting with the user, but it should not contain logic for managing the state of these elements.
-Because it is the responsibility of the ViewModel to control this state without knowing about specific controls in the View.
-For example, if the ViewModel indicates that a button should be active or inactive, the View will update the control, but the View will not manage the logic that determines when the button should be enabled or disabled.
+`View` — represents the user interface that displays the data.
+The `View`'s task is to contain UI elements and bind their state to the `ViewModel`. `View` is responsible for displaying data and interacting with the user, but it should not contain logic for managing the state of these elements.
+Because it is the responsibility of the `ViewModel` to control this state without knowing about specific controls in the `View`.
+For example, if the `ViewModel` indicates that a button should be active or inactive, the `View` will update the control, but the `View` will not manage the logic that determines when the button should be enabled or disabled.

-Besides, the View may and should contain logic related to the visual behavior and layout of elements (presentation logic).
+Besides, the `View` may and should contain logic related to the visual behavior and layout of elements (presentation logic).
 This includes calculating positions and sizes, managing component arrangement (e.g., docking or resizing), handling animations, drag-and-drop operations, or other view-related interactions that depend on specific UI components.

-ViewModel — manages the state of UI elements without needing to know the implementation details of the user interface.
+`ViewModel` — manages the state of UI elements without needing to know the implementation details of the user interface.
-ViewModel can also serve as a layer between the View and Model, obtaining data from the Model and preparing it for display in the View.
+`ViewModel` can also serve as a layer between the `View` and `Model`, obtaining data from the `Model` and preparing it for display in the `View`.
 It can transform the data from the model into a format suitable for UI presentation.

 ### MVVM Advantages <a name="mvvm-advantages"></a>

 * Separation of concerns.
-MVVM helps to clearly separate the presentation logic (View), business logic and data (Model), and interaction logic (ViewModel).
+MVVM helps to clearly separate the presentation logic (`View`), business logic and data (`Model`), and interaction logic (`ViewModel`).
 This simplifies code maintenance and makes it more readable.

 * Testability.
-The ViewModel can be tested independently of the user interface (UI) because it is not tied to specific visual elements.
+The `ViewModel` can be tested independently of the user interface (UI) because it is not tied to specific visual elements.
 This makes it easy to write unit tests for business logic.

 * Two-way data binding.
-In MVVM, data is automatically synchronized between the View and ViewModel, which reduces the amount of code required for managing UI state and simplifies updates.
+In MVVM, data is automatically synchronized between the `View` and `ViewModel`, which reduces the amount of code required for managing UI state and simplifies updates.

 * Simplification of complex UIs.
 When an application has complex UIs with dynamic data, MVVM helps make the code more understandable and structured, easing management of UI element states.

 * UI updates without direct manipulation.
-The ViewModel manages updates to the View via data binding, avoiding direct manipulation of UI elements.
+The `ViewModel` manages updates to the `View` via data binding, avoiding direct manipulation of UI elements.
 This makes the code more flexible and scalable.

 ## Component <a name="component"></a>